-- 6. Save the cloudera.impalaodbc.ini configuration file. - 7.
+- 6. Optionally, to prefix the log file name with the user name and process ID associated with the connection, set the UseLogPrefix property to 1. - 7.
+Save the cloudera.impalaodbc.ini configuration file. - 8.
 Restart your ODBC application to make sure that the new settings take effect.

-The Cloudera ODBC Driver for Impala produces a log file named ImpalaODBC_driver.log at the location you specify using the LogPath key.
+The Cloudera ODBC Driver for Impala produces two log files at the location you specify using the LogPath key, where [DriverName] is the name of the driver: